3D Modeling (MODL) Courses

 - Hours:36 hours LEC; 54 hours LAB

-- Prerequisite:DDSN 311 (formerly GCOM 313) with a grade of "C" or better, or equivalent
+- Prerequisite:DDSN 311 with a grade of "C" or better; or equivalent

 - Transferable:CSU

 This is an in-depth course covering advanced creative layout, production, and electronic publishing in the graphic design industry.
 Utilizing industry-standard software and process, students will conceive and produce dynamic portfolio-quality projects.
-Topics include brand and identity design, interactive accessible form design, typography, grid, color theory, composition, multipage publication design, brochure and packaging layout, Gestalt principles, basic interactive media design, print and digital book and publication design, and working with clients.
-Formerly known as GCOM 314
+Design fundamentals such as grid, hierarchy, color theory, composition, Gestalt principles, typography, interaction, user-centered design, and designing for tablets will be emphasized.
+Projects will include interactive, accessible forms and PDFs, print and digital book and publication design, and online publishing and ePub formats.
+Formerly known as GCOM 314.

 Upon completion of this course, the student will be able to:

-- implement graphic design theories through the use of a professional creative process.
+- implement graphic design fundamentals through the use of a professional creative process.

-- effectively utilize key tools and techniques of industry-standard layout software, including templates, styles, color schemes, type tools, preflighting, accessibility, and saving files in appropriate formats.
+- effectively utilize key tools and techniques of industry-standard layout software, including templates, styles, color schemes, typography tools, preflighting, accessibility, and saving files in appropriate digital formats.

 - compare, evaluate, and critique design concepts at various stages of development; ideate and implement improvements toward the final product.